conda-forge/r-tsibble-feedstock/README.md

 Feedstock license: BSD 3-Clause

-Summary: Provides a 'tbl_ts' class (the 'tsibble') to store and manage temporal data in a data-centric format, which is built on top of the 'tibble'.
-The 'tsibble' aims at easily manipulating and analysing temporal data, including counting and filling in time gaps, aggregate over calendar periods, performing rolling window calculations, and etc.
+Summary: Provides a 'tbl_ts' class (the 'tsibble') for temporal data in an  explicit data- and model-oriented format.
+The 'tsibble' provides tools to  easily manipulate and analyse temporal data, such as filling in time gaps, aggregating over calendar periods, performing rolling window calculations, and etc.